 - The age of the donor and how many stem cells are transplanted

-The majority of people who register to donate stem cells have a strong commitment to help any patient in need.
-However, after months or years of being on the registry, when we reach out to potential donors who are a special match for a patient, many are either unreachable or are no longer available to donate.
-We recognize that a potential donor’s availability can change for many reasons, for example, issues with their health.
-As a result, there are instances when some people may decline to donate.
-Whenever possible, it is important for us to identify this before someone is a potential match.
+The majority of people who register to donate stem cells have a strong commitment to helping any patient in need.
+However, after months or years of being on the registry, when we reach out to potential donors who are a special match for a patient, some are either unreachable or are no longer available to donate.

 Are there stem cell matches for every patient?